Decapitation: Celts

 The Celts of western Europe long pursued a "cult of the severed head", as evidenced by both Classical literary descriptions and archaeological contexts.
 This cult played a central role in their temples and religious practices and earned them a reputation as head hunters among the Mediterranean peoples.
 Diodorus Siculus, in his 1st-century Historical Library (5.29.4) wrote the following about Celtic head-hunting:

 Both the Greeks and Romans found the Celtic decapitation practices shocking and the latter put an end to them when Celtic regions came under their control.
-However, Greeks and Romans both employed decapitation and other horrific tortures, highlighting a tendency to view practices as more shocking when carried out by an outside group, even if the practices are essentially similar.

 According to Paul Jacobsthal, "Amongst the Celts the human head was venerated above all else, since the head was to the Celt the soul, centre of the emotions as well as of life itself, a symbol of divinity and of the powers of the other-world."
 Arguments for a Celtic cult of the severed head include the many sculptured representations of severed heads in La Tène carvings, and the surviving Celtic mythology, which is full of stories of the severed heads of heroes and the saints who carry their own severed heads, right down to Sir Gawain and the Green Knight, where the Green Knight picks up his own severed head after Gawain has struck it off in a beheading game, just as Saint Denis carried his head to the top of Montmartre.

 A further example of this regeneration after beheading lies in the tales of Connemara's Saint Féchín, who after being beheaded by Vikings carried his head to the Holy Well on Omey Island and on dipping it into the well placed it back upon his neck and was restored to full health.

 Classical antiquity

 The ancient Greeks and Romans regarded decapitation as a comparatively honorable form of execution for criminals.
 The traditional procedure, however, included first being tied to a stake and whipped with rods.
 Axes were used by the Romans, and later swords, which were considered a more honorable instrument of death.
-Those who could verify that they were Roman citizens were to be beheaded, rather than undergoing the much more horrific experience of crucifixion.
-In the Roman Republic of the early 1st century BC, it became the tradition for the severed heads of public enemies—such as the political opponents of Marius and Sulla, for example—to be publicly displayed on the Rostra in the Forum Romanum after execution.
-Perhaps the most famous such victim was Cicero who, on instructions from Mark Antony, had his hands (which had penned the Philippicae against Antony) and his head cut off and nailed up for display in this manner.
+Those who could verify that they were Roman citizens were to be beheaded, rather than undergoing crucifixion.
+In the Roman Republic of the early 1st century BC, it became the tradition for the severed heads of public enemies—such as the political opponents of Marius and Sulla—to be publicly displayed on the Rostra in the Forum Romanum after execution.
+Perhaps the most famous beheading was that of Cicero who, on instructions from Mark Antony, had his hands (which had penned the Philippicae against Antony) and his head cut off and nailed up for display in this manner.

+Archaeological evidence of Roman-period executions by decapitation has also been found in the provinces.
+In Israel, seven cases of decapitation have been discovered, all dating to the Roman period and involving Jewish individuals.
+An additional case, uncovered in Jerusalem, appears to date from the early 1st century BCE and may be linked to the Judean Civil War during the reign of Alexander Jannaeus.